eliainnocenti/Rust-Walkthrough/Modules/08-Modules-and-Packages/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/modules.rs).

 ## Packages and Crates

 A package is a bundle of one or more crates.
 A crate is a binary or library.